 Additionally, if you’ve recently changed your bedding or if the bed’s location feels less secure to them, this might also discourage them from cuddling.

 My Dog Doesn’t Like to Cuddle, What Do I Do?

 If your dog doesn’t like to cuddle, respect their personal space and try other ways to bond with them.
 Focus on activities your dog enjoys, such as playing with toys, going for walks, or training sessions.
 These can strengthen your relationship without making your dog uncomfortable.

 Remember, affection can be shown in many ways, and understanding and respecting your dog’s preferences is crucial.
 Not all dogs are natural cuddlers, and that’s perfectly okay.
 By paying attention to your dog’s body language and comfort cues, you can find other meaningful ways to express your love and strengthen your bond.

 These steps should help you bond, but it’s important to remember that any underlying behavioral issues (anxiety, fear, etc.) that may have been contributing to all of this will still be present.
 And until you address those, any positive changes you see will only be temporary.

-“So, how do I make these changes last then?”
+“Well, how do I make these changes last?”